Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.0.md

 ![](https://github.com/SeeedDocument/Respeaker_V2/raw/master/img/Alexamixer.png)

-Q4: How to use the user button?
+**Q6: How to use the user button?**
-**A4:** As you can see, there is an user button at the back of ReSpeaker Core v2.0.
+**A6:** As you can see, there is an user button at the back of ReSpeaker Core v2.0.
 Here we provide a python demo to show how to use it.

 - **Step 1.** Tap the command below: